petroleumjelliffe/weddingsite/readme.md

 [Preview &raquo;](http://petroleumjelliffe.github.io/weddingsite/)

+# Open Source Wedding Site Template

+## What's Included
+* Our Story (the homepage)
+* RSVP
+* Registry
+* Guestbook

+## How's it work?
+* Runs on Github Pages usiung Jekyll, so it's hosted for free
+* Uses Foundation 4 for a responsive, grid-based layout
+* Uses SASS and Compass to generate the CSS

 # Jekyll + Foundation SCSS #

 Foundation self declares to be the most advanced responsive front-end framework in the world.